- Total of 1,049mm of Rainfall

 Chennai cares by Bhoomika Trust

-Networking with several other NGOs it was in the forefront offering relief through its massive community kitchens from 3rd Dec to 9th Dec distributing food every day.
-1,90,000 food packets were distributed through volunteers to suburbs and difficult to access areas.
+Networking with several other NGOs, Bhoomika was in the forefront offering relief through its massive community kitchens from 3rd Dec to 9th Dec distributing food every day.
+1,90,000 food packets were distributed through volunteers to suburbs and remote locations.
 The Community kitchen was predominantly coordinated with volunteers, citizens of Chennai.
 It involved collaboration of cooks in one centre along with creation of individual eco-friendly dried leaf packages by volunteers.
 This was put together overnight and volunteer coordination done through social media.
 The large community kitchens had over 10000 volunteers clocking more than 1 lakh man hours.
-Awareness drives with local roadside eateries, which was a popular recourse since most kitchens were not functional, encouraging them to use donated chlorine tablets to purify their water took place.
+Awareness drives with local roadside eateries, which was a popular recourse since most kitchens were not functional, encouraging them to use donated chlorine tablets to purify their water also took place.